 where $S_1=S$ ($\lambda_1=\lambda$) is the spin (helicity) of the isobar and $S_2=0$ ($\lambda_2=0$) is the spin (helicity) of the spectator.
 Note that for $\pi\rho$,

 where the first and second rows denote $S$- and $D$-wave, respectively.
 For the $\pi G$ channel, $U=1$.
 After projection, the infinite-volume, partial-wave projected isobar-spectator equation reads

 where $\tilde\tau_0=\tilde\tau_2=\tilde \tau_\rho$ and $\tilde\tau_1=\tilde \tau_G$.
 As a last step, we discuss the matching of the two-body sub-amplitudes to the isobars $\tilde\tau_\rho$ and $\tilde \tau_G$.
 Each channel transition $T_{L'L}$ is still a matrix over the different momenta in the numerical discretization scheme to solve this equation as discussed in \cref{sec:infivolT}.
-Ultimately they are parametrized through phase shifts that are obtained in an intermediate step from the Inverse Amplitude Method~\cite{Dobado:1996ps,Hanhart:2008mx} (IAM).
+Ultimately they are parametrized through phase shifts that are obtained in an intermediate step from the Inverse Amplitude Method~\cite{Dobado:1996ps,Hanhart:2008mx, GomezNicola:2025puj} (IAM).
 The IAM amplitude represents the two-body amplitude obtained at the same unphysical pion masses as in the present LQCD calculations (see \cref{sec:lqcd}), encoded in the low-energy constants (LECs) of Ref.~\cite{Mai:2019pqr}.
 In principle, one can also choose other unitary representations of the two-body input, but here we take advantage of our previous results~\cite{Mai:2019pqr}.
 In addition, the IAM contains also the Adler zero and allows for chiral extrapolations.

 Suppressing the channel index, the IAM partial-wave amplitudes in isospin $I_I$ are normalized according to Ref.~\cite{GomezNicola:2001as}

 where we use small $t$ and $\ell$ for two-body sub-amplitudes and their angular momentum ($\ell=S$ from Eq.~\eqref{umat}) to distinguish them from the isobar-spectator amplitude $T$ and their relative angular momentum $L$.
 For identical particles like pions in any isospin, $N=2$.
 The inversion is given by